Jahia/elasticsearch-client/README.md

 # Elasticsearch Client

-Jahia module that provides commands to administrate an Elasticsearch server to which your Jahia server is connected through the `database-connector` & `elasticsearch-connector-7` modules.
+Jahia module that provides commands to administrate an Elasticsearch server to which your Jahia server is connected through the `database-connector` & `elasticsearch-connector` modules.

 ## <a name="how-to-use"></a>How to use?
 ### <a name="es-connection"></a>es:connection